 This blog entry is dedicated to my brother who, years ago, infamously excused his not having bought anyone a gift by saying ‘my love is your present’.
 Of course a Christmas never now goes by without this line being trotted out at some point, much to his embarrassment.
 But he was actually onto something.
 To paraphrase his original words, whatever gifts we actually give to each other, perhaps we could keep in mind the idea that ‘the present is your present’.

 Find out more:

 Being present is an idea which is common in Buddhist philosophies and the mindfulness therapies which are based on them.
-You can read more about being present in this excerpt by Thich Nhat Hanh, and this Psychology Today article.
+You can read more about this in my book Mindful Counselling & Psychotherapy.